home-assistant/home-assistant.io/source/_components/sensor.markdown

 The way these sensors are displayed in the frontend can be modified in the [customize section](/getting-started/customizing-devices/).
 The following device classes are supported for sensors:

-- **None**: Generic on/off.
+- **None**: Generic sensor.
 This is the default and doesn't need to be set.
 - **battery**: Percentage of battery that is left
 - **humidity**: Percentage of humidity in the air
 - **temperature**: Temperature in °C or °F.